Six takeaways from the Pennsylvania Senate debate between Fetterman and Oz

 Oz used the moment, again, to call Fetterman out, saying it was "important" for Fetterman to "at least acknowledge" that he had taken another position on abortion.

+But it was an Oz comment that Democrats, including the Fetterman campaign, have seized on after the debate.

-Oz also said he thought the debate about abortion was for "women, doctors, local political leaders" with a focus on who can "put the best ideas forward so states can decide for themselves."
+Oz said he thought the debate about abortion should be left to "women, doctors, local political leaders," a continuation of his argument that states, not the federal government should decide the issue.

+Top Democrats see the comment as an opening to link Oz with Pennsylvania Republican gubernatorial nominee Doug Mastriano, a state senator who introduced a 2019 bill that would require physicians to determine if a fetal heartbeat is present prior to an abortion and prohibit the procedure if a heartbeat is detected.

+Their argument: Oz thinks politicians like Mastriano -- either as state senator or possibly as governor -- should decide the issue.

 Should Fetterman have debated?